Earnest A. Dockstader

-Earnest Ambrose Dockstader (died September 17, 1970) was an American football and basketball coach.
+Earnest Ambrose Dockstader (died September 17, 1970) was an American college football and college basketball coach.
 He served as the head football coach, and head basketball coach, and athletic director at the Agricultural College of the State of Montana—now known as Montana State University—during the 1911–12 and 1912–13 academic years.
 During this time he was also a post-graduate student in the school's mathematics department.